2 Thessalonians Chapter 2

 This error had been reinforced by some messages to them claiming that they were indeed in the Day of the Lord.
 Paul noted the source of these as “spirit,” “message,” and letter.”
 A “spirit” would most likely refer to a false prophet claiming divine revelation as (in 1 John 4:1-3).
 A “message” would refer to a sermon or speech given, while a “letter” indicated a written report.

 The result was shock, fear, and alarm.
 Obviously, they had expected the Rapture before the Day of the Lord.
-For if they had expected it after, they would have rejoiced because Christ’ coming was to be soon.
-Apostolic authenticity in this letter which corrects the error was important and account for Paul’s care to close the letter in his distinctive handwriting (3:7; Gal 6:11).
+For if they had expected it after, they would have rejoiced because Christ’s coming was to be soon.
+Apostolic authenticity in this letter which corrects the error was important and accounts for Paul’s care to close the letter in his distinctive handwriting (3:7; Gal 6:11).